kvspkalyan/algorithms/README.md

 # algorithms
-In this respository we are going to store algorithms like: binary search algorithm travelling sales person algorithm sorting algorithms
+In this respository we are going to store algorithms like: binary search algorithm, travelling sales person algorithm, sorting algorithms,etc.